If you're in the marketing space, you'll eventually come across the term, "tracking pixel."

 Getting a tracking pixel depends on what you plan to use the tracking pixel for.
-If for example, you're wanting to use Google Analytics to track your websites visitors, Google will provide you with a tracking code snippet that you simply have to place inside the HTML code of your website.
+If for example, you want to use Google Analytics to track your websites visitors, Google will provide you with a tracking code snippet that you have to place inside the HTML code of your website.
 This is also true if you're wanting to use conversion tracking or retargeting on an ad network such as Facebook.
-You'll simply have to go inside of your Facebook ads manager which will provide the required tracking pixel script, which you then simply install inside your HTML code.
+You'll have to go inside of your Facebook ads manager which will provide the required tracking pixel script, which you then install inside your HTML code.

 How Do I Add A Tracking Pixel to My Email?